-There are a few techniques you can use to make your crust look pretty in the pie plate.
-Watch this video for a quick and easy demonstration.
+Also, there are a few techniques you can use to make your crust look pretty in the pie plate.
+You can check out my post on a few different ideas here.

 - 2 cups flour